What Economists Think About Democrats' New Education Proposals

 The economists we spoke to generally believed that we should tie teacher pay to classroom performance and not simply implement across-the-board pay increases like a $60,000 minimum salary.
 This is the consensus position for economists.
 And there was a time, about a decade ago, when it looked to be the consensus of leading Democrats and Republicans as well.
 Not anymore.
 The proposals floated by Democrats on the campaign trail don't mention pay-for-performance.

-A decade ago, it was increasingly accepted that one of the ways to improve our educational system was to tie teacher pay to their performance and make it easier to fire bad teachers.
-The diehard reformer and union antagonist Michelle Rhee, then the Chancellor of the D.C. public schools, was appearing on the cover of Time Magazine.
+A decade ago, it was increasingly accepted that one of the ways to improve our educational system was to tie teacher pay to performance and make it easier to fire bad teachers.
+The die-hard reformer and union antagonist Michelle Rhee, then the chancellor of the D.C. public schools, was appearing on the cover of Time magazine.
 The documentary "Waiting For 'Superman'" was making waves.
-The Obama administration was challenging teachers' unions to drop their opposition to merit pay and using its Race To The Top program to encourage states to adopt innovative ed policies loved and championed by economists.
+The Obama administration was challenging teachers unions to drop their opposition to merit pay and using its Race To The Top program to encourage states to adopt innovative ed policies loved and championed by economists.
 Not now.

 "There's definitely been a turn against a set of ideas in education that we've been championing as effective," says economist John Friedman.

 One problem with tying teacher pay to student performance is that performance is hard to measure.
-Randi Weingarten, the president of the American Federation of Teachers, has spent a lot of money and energy fighting this movement over the last two decades.
+Randi Weingarten, the president of the American Federation of Teachers, has spent a lot of money and energy fighting this movement over the past two decades.
 The American Statistical Association and others have also questioned the reliability of models used for measuring teacher impact on student performance.
 Economists like Friedman, Rockoff, and Chetty have pushed back.
 They say test scores shouldn't be the only measure of a teacher's effectiveness, but they can say a lot about how well they perform in the classroom.

-Weingarten, who has worked closely with Senator Sanders, likes the idea of a $60,000 minimum teacher salary.
+Weingarten, who has worked closely with Sen. Sanders, likes the idea of a $60,000 minimum teacher salary.
 "Making a middle class salary matters," she says.
 "It starts people thinking, 'I can go into teaching and pay my student loans.
-I can go into teaching and raise a family.'"
+I can go into teaching and raise a family.' "

 A recent working paper finds that during recessions, when private-sector jobs shrivel up, more talented candidates get into the teaching profession and make a significant improvement in student test scores.
 While it might not be the most targeted way to improve education, raising the floor of teacher pay could do the same thing in good times.